 Traffic signals at this intersection to replace the current roundabout are critical.
 Cyclist and pedestrian movements are perceived as unsafe and motor vehicle traffic is delayed during morning and evening peaks.
-Victorian Government has recently committed to funding this project.
+The Victorian Government has recently committed to funding this project.

-O'Herns Road, Epping Road and Findon Road, Epping North Priority: Very High COMMITTED: DUE 2017
+O'Herns Road, Epping Road and Findon Road; Epping North

+Committed: DUE 2017

-This intersection is a critical bottleneck along the High Street and Epping Road corridor, more pronounced over recent years due to urban growth in Epping North.
+This intersection creates a critical bottleneck along the High Street and Epping Road corridor, more pronounced over recent years due to urban growth in Epping North.
 An upgrade of the roundabout to traffic signals will improve traffic flow.

-Findon Road, Ferres Boulevard and The Lakes Boulevard, South Morang Priority: Very High
+Findon Road, Ferres Boulevard and The Lakes Boulevard; South Morang